Basics

 Photo credit: University of Minnesota

-Examples of successful importation biological control
+Examples of a successful strategy

+This strategy, called classical biological control, has been highly successful in agriculture.
+For example, the cereal leaf beetle and the alfalfa weevil, both non-native insects, are now effectively suppressed by biological control and rarely have to be managed by growers.
 The goal is not to eradicate the aphid, but to establish a new equilibrium between the aphid and it's natural enemies, thus managing the pest to a level where damage is minimal.

 aphid parasitoid